sriumcp/docs/docs/user-guide/tasks/custommetrics.md

 ### Provider spec

-Iter8 needs the information following in order to fetch metrics from a database.
+Iter8 needs the following information in order to fetch metrics from a metrics store.

-1. The HTTP URL where the database can be queried.
+1. The HTTP URL where the metrics store can be queried.
-2. The HTTP headers and method (GET/POST) to be used while querying the database.
+2. The HTTP headers and method (GET/POST) to be used while querying the metrics store.
-3. For each metric to be fetched from the database:
+3. For each metric to be fetched from the metrics store:
     * The specific HTTP query to be used, in particular, the HTTP query parameters and body (if any).
     * The logic for parsing the query response and retrieving the metric value.